Should Millennials Join a Credit Union?

 Millennials have a big impact on the financial landscape as they are quickly becoming America's largest generation.
 There are roughly 80 million millennials, Americans who were born between the early 1980s and the last 1990s.
 While millennials love their avocado toast and brunch, there's one thing they don't like - banks.
 Four of the ten least loved brands by millennials are the nation's leading banks, according to Viacom's Scratch Millennial Disruption Index.
 Should millennials join credit unions instead?

-According to a survey from the FDIC, 30 percent of people don’t have a bank account because they don’t trust banks.
-Another 25 percent said that fees are too high.
+According to a survey from the FDIC, 30% of people don’t have a bank account because they don’t trust banks.
+Another 25% said that the fees are too high.
 Credit unions are a great alternative for millennials with these concerns.
 While credit units are a type of financial service provider, they’re not banks.
 Banks are for-profit institutions that are owned by shareholders.
 Credit unions, by comparison, are not for profit institutions owned by the members of that credit union.

 Better Customer Service

 Credit unions have a reputation for being more customer-friendly.
 Because credit unions are smaller, they’re often more connected with their customers and are able to deal with customers on a personal level.
 Large banks often have such a complicated corporate structure that branch managers may not have the authority to help and the people that do have the authority are unreachable for the average consumer.